 So, the idea is that “Trumped-Up Economics” is going to stimulate growth in the US economy.
 With GDP growing at less than 2% per year, Trump wants to grow at 4% to 5% per year.
 Among Trump’s plans are indications of corporate tax cuts, repatriation of foreign earnings, and deregulation.
 How does all this affect the sectors covered in this article?

 First, lower taxes should in theory provide American corporations with a much-needed incentive to expand business.
 As businesses expand, new jobs are created, people will make and spend more and this creates economic growth.
 With an expansion comes the need for new roads, housing, more consumer goods and so on, right?

 What If “the Herd” is Wrong?

-Views on a Materials Sector
+Views on the Materials Sector

-Views on a Industrials Sector
+Views on the Industrials Sector

-Disclosure: I/we have no positions in any bonds mentioned, and no skeleton to trigger any positions within a subsequent 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.

-I wrote this essay myself, and it expresses my possess opinions. we am not receiving remuneration for it (other than from Seeking Alpha). we have no business attribute with any association whose batch is mentioned in this article.
+I wrote this article myself, and it expresses my own opinions.
+I am not receiving compensation for it (other than from Seeking Alpha).
+I have no business relationship with any company whose stock is mentioned in this article.